 In this part, the programme will describe the budgetary plans for the ERP submission year.
 The development of the main expenditure and revenue categories should be briefly described and compared with the budget plan and outcome of the previous year.
 Reasons for deviations from the previous year should be explained and assessed.
-For this purpose, the main discretionary fiscal measures (equal or above 0.1% of GDP) in the submission year should be highlighted in the text and included accordingly in annex table 2c.
-If applicable, relate the revenue and expenditure figures to the pre-Covid-19 crisis levels.
+For this purpose, the main discretionary fiscal measures (equal or above 0.1% of GDP) in the submission year should be highlighted in the text.